clvrai/spirl/README.md

 It will provide both, the kitchen environment as well as the training data for the skill prior model in kitchen and maze environment.

 ## Example Commands
+All results will be written to [WandB](https://www.wandb.com/).
+Before running any of the commands below, create an account and then change the WandB entity and project name at the top of [train.py](spirl/train.py) and [rl/train.py](spirl/rl/train.py) to match your account.

 To train a skill prior model for the kitchen environment, run:
 ```
 python3 spirl/train.py --path=spirl/configs/skill_prior_learning/kitchen/hierarchical --val_data_size=160
 ```
-Results can be visualized using tensorboard in the experiment directory: `tensorboard --logdir=$EXP_DIR`.

 For training a SPIRL agent on the kitchen environment using the pre-trained skill prior from above, run:
 ```
 python3 spirl/rl/train.py --path=spirl/configs/hrl/kitchen/spirl --seed=0 --prefix=SPIRL_kitchen_seed0
 ```
-Results will be written to [WandB](https://www.wandb.com/).
-Before running RL, create an account and then change the WandB entity and project name at the top of [rl/train.py](spirl/rl/train.py) to match your account.

 In both commands, `kitchen` can be replaced with `maze / block_stacking` to run on the respective environment.
 Before training models on these environments, the corresponding datasets need to be downloaded (the kitchen dataset gets downloaded automatically)